-For the past 41 years, The Vermont Center for Independent Living (VCIL) has been teaching people with disabilities and the Deaf how to gain more control over their lives and how to access tools and services to live more independently.
+For the last 42 years, The Vermont Center for Independent Living (VCIL) has been teaching people with disabilities and the Deaf how to gain more control over their lives and how to access tools and services to live more independently.
 VCIL employees (85% of whom have a disability) conduct public education, outreach, individual advocacy and systems change advocacy to help promote the full inclusion of people with disabilities into community life.

-In FY'20 (10/2019-9/2020) VCIL responded to thousands of requests from individuals, agencies and community groups for information, referral and assistance and program services for individuals living with a disability.
-VCIL Peer Advocate Counselors (PACs) provided one-on-one peer counseling to 239 individuals to help increase their independent living skills and 5 peers were served by the AgrAbility program.
-VCIL's Home Access Program (HAP) assisted 124 households with information on technical assistance and/or alternative funding for modifications; 89 of these received financial assistance to make their bathrooms and/or entrances accessible.
-Our Sue Williams Freedom Fund (SWFF) provided 60 individuals with information on assistive technology; 36 of these individuals received funding to obtain adaptive equipment.
-575 individuals had meals delivered through our Meals on Wheels (MOW) program for individuals with disabilities under the age of 60.
-We are also home to the Vermont Telecommunications Equipment Distribution Program (VTEDP) which served 33 people and provided 20 peers with adaptive telecommunications enabling low-income Deaf, Deaf-blind, Hard of Hearing and individuals with disabilities to communicate by telephone.
-Due to the pandemic VCIL was able to start a new (temporary) program, Resilience and Independence in a State of Emergency (RISE) which received 19 applications in its first few months, funding 10 of those with the remaining 9 in process.
-The RISE Program can help provide an array of items or services if the needs are directly related to the Covid 19 epidemic.
+In FY'21 (10/2020-9/2021) VCIL responded to thousands of requests from individuals, agencies and community groups for information, referral and assistance and program services for individuals living with a disability.
+VCIL Peer Advocate Counselors (PACs) provided one-on-one peer counseling to 186 individuals to help increase their independent living skills and 4 peers were served by the AgrAbility program.
+VCIL's Home Access Program (HAP) assisted 148 households with information on technical assistance and/or alternative funding for modifications; 65 of these received financial assistance to make their bathrooms and/or entrances accessible.
+Our Sue Williams Freedom Fund (SWFF) provided 80 individuals with information on assistive technology; 42 of these individuals received funding to obtain adaptive equipment.
+484 individuals had meals delivered through our Meals on Wheels (MOW) program for individuals with disabilities under the age of 60.
+We are also home to the Vermont Telecommunications Equipment Distribution Program (VTEDP) which served 35 people and provided 24 peers with adaptive telecommunications enabling low-income Deaf, Deaf-blind, Hard of Hearing and individuals with disabilities to communicate by telephone.
+Due to the pandemic VCIL was able to start a new (temporary) program, Resilience and Independence in a State of Emergency (RISE) which served 415 people in its first year.
+The Rise Program can help provide an array of items or services if the needs are directly related to the Covid-19 epidemic.